Laurii1i/ChurnPrediction/README.md

 `Cost = 5 × FN + FP`

-False negatives (**missed churners**) were weighted five times more heavily than false positives, since losing a customer is more costly than mistakenly flagging one.
+where FN is the number of false negatives (Churner classified as non-churner) and FP the number of false positives (non-churner classified as churner).
+False negatives were weighted five times more heavily than false positives, since losing a customer is more costly than mistakenly flagging one.
 For each model, predicted probabilities were evaluated across a range of thresholds to find the value that minimized this weighted cost.

 ---